-We cannot build this project, and indeed this movement, without you!
-Though we may never fully realize the impact of our stories on others' lives, we hope you'll consider making a difference by becoming a 'book' in our Human Library.
+We cannot build this project--and indeed this movement--without you!
+Although we may never fully realize the impact of our stories on others' lives, we hope you'll consider making a difference by becoming a 'book' in our Human Library.
 Residents of the Fox Valley (IL) aged 18 and over who have experienced stigma and discrimination are welcome to apply, here.

 Not sure you're ready to become a book, but interested in supporting the Human Library in some other way?
 Get involved, here!

 When people hear someone has autism, most of them think about “classic” autism: a child, generally a boy, who is nonverbal, exhibits repetitive movement (called stimming), and has an area of intense focus and fascination.
 I am a highly-articulate adult woman who only stims when she’s highly stressed, but I still have autism.
 That is why autism is said to be a spectrum.
 There is a spectrum of people who have it, and a spectrum of symptoms (of varying degrees) which fall under autism.
 Autism is part of who I am.
 It shapes how I see the world.
 I refuse to hide it, be ashamed of it, or let it hold me back from achieving my dreams.
 And if my voice can help the next person on the spectrum that you meet, I will gladly make it heard.

 I was born 55 years ago in Rome, Italy and I am an Immigrant.
 I moved in the US about 18 years ago when I married my husband, a third generation American of Croatian descent.
 I am safe, nobody is going to deport me, or separate me from my family and the country I learned to love as much as the one I was born in.
 I am a “privileged immigrant."
 I didn’t leave Italy because of war, poverty, lack of opportunities, risks to my safety, none of that.
 I am an educated European and still, it wasn’t 'easy.'